ejoebstl/Android-Sensor-Log/README.md

 # Android Sensor Logger

+Very simple Android sensor data logger.
+I use it to generate test data for designing filters.

-Connects to various sensors of an Android phone.
+* Connects to sensors of an Android phone: Accellerometer, Gyroscope, Uncalibrated Gyroscope, Magnetometer, Uncalibrated Magnetometer, Rotation Vector.
-Fetches sensor data as fast as possible.
+* Fetches sensor data as fast as possible.
-Writes the data into a CSV file, including a timestamp.
+* Writes the data into a CSV file, including a timestamp and the sensor type.

-That's it.
+* Goes well with matlab's `readtable` command.